 The American Veterinary Medical Association rejected a resolution that would have discouraged feeding jerky products to pets until further evidence about safety is available; the reason for the rejection: lack of sufficient, scientific evidence.
 The following is from the article, "The AVMA, like the FDA, says that while it’s clear animals who’ve eaten treats have become ill or died, there’s no conclusive proof of the cause."
 Keep your dog safe and do not feed jerky products!

-This UK based study used a questionaire to investigate dog aggression towards people, with an emphasis on situational aggression and risk factors.
+This UK based study used a questionnaire to investigate dog aggression towards people, with an emphasis on situational aggression and risk factors.
 The original abstract is here.

-This book (release date 1/7/14), written by Veterinarian Behavorists for the public, explains dog behavior and how to prevent or alter the behaviors that are unwanted.
+This book (release date 1/7/14), written by Veterinarian Behaviorists for the public, explains dog behavior and how to prevent or alter the behaviors that are unwanted.